halujeff5/MLB_Digital_Engagement1/README.md

 * sporting highlights
 * excellence in the sport

 The AWARDS.ipynb, EVENTS.ipynb, Standings.ipynb, PlayerEnagagmentTarget4.ipynb, season_EDA.ipynb contain the derived dataframes from which the .csv's were organized into.
 The dfs were pickled into the main notebook where the modelling took place.
 The data was normalized with a MinMax Scaler.
+There are 4 target variables to predict in this contest namely 'Target1', 'Target2', 'Target3', 'Target4.'
+The actual Light GBM was a DART booster regressor.

 Lowest MAE (so far):
 *0.897